Skip to content

 Phonics

 Phonics lessons are taught daily in both EYFS and KS1.
-At Copp we use the ‘Little Wandle Letters and Sounds Revised’ scheme for teaching of phonics.
+At St Anne's Copp Church of England School, Great Eccleston we use the ‘Little Wandle Letters and Sounds Revised’ scheme for the teaching of phonics.

 Speaking and Listening

 Effective speaking and listening is encouraged throughout the school, and not just in English lessons.
 Throughout the year, we provide opportunities to enhance children’s S&L skills.
-These opportunities may include, public speaking competition, school council, performing in class, worship and music opportunities.
+These opportunities may include debates, school council, performing in class, worship and music opportunities.

 Handwriting